ruilisi/css-checker/README.md

 ## Purpose

 `css-checker` checks your css styles for duplications and find the diff among `css classes` with high similarity in seconds.
-It is designed to avoid redundant or similar css between files and to work well for both local development, and for automation like CI.
+It is designed to avoid redundant or `similar css` and `styled components` between files and to work well for both local development, and for automation like CI.

-Colors check, long scripts, unused CSS classes warning of css are also supported by default.
+Styled components check, Colors check, long scripts, unused CSS classes warning of css are also supported by default.
 This project is provided by [Xiemala Team](`https://xiemala.com`), it helps in remove hundreds of similar css classes for developers in this project.

 ## Install